 Unitymedia KabelBW Exchange, Special Optional Redemptions, and KBW Fold-in.
-In March 2011, certain members of the Kabel BW Group issued the KBW Notes, the net proceeds from which were primarily used to repay the Kabel BW Group's then existing debt and to settle the interest rate swap contracts associated with the bank loans (the March 2011 Kabel BW Refinancing).
-The KBW Notes consisted of (i) UPC Germany HC1's €680.0 million principal amount of 9.5% senior notes due 2021 (the KBW Senior Notes) and (ii) KBW's (a) €800.0 million principal amount of 7.5% senior secured notes due 2019 (the KBW Euro Senior Secured Notes), (b) \$500.0 million (€378.9 million) principal amount of 7.5% senior secured notes due 2019 (the KBW Dollar Senior Secured Notes and together with the KBW Euro Senior Secured Notes, the KBW Senior Secured Floating Rate Notes and together with the KBW Senior Secured Floating Rate Notes and together with the KBW Senior Secured Fixed Rate Notes, the KBW Senior Secured Notes).
+In March 2011, UPC Germany Holdings and certain of its subsidiaries (collectively, the Kabel BW Group) issued the KBW Notes, the net proceeds from which were primarily used to repay the Kabel BW Group's then existing debt and to settle the interest rate swap contracts associated with the bank loans.
+The KBW Notes consisted of (i) UPC Germany HC1's €680.0 million principal amount of 9.5% senior notes due 2021 (the KBW Senior Notes) and (ii) KBW's (a) €800.0 million principal amount of 7.5% senior secured notes due 2019 (the KBW Euro Senior Secured Notes), (b) \$500.0 million (€382.0 million) principal amount of 7.5% senior secured notes due 2019 (the KBW Dollar Senior Secured Notes and together with the KBW Euro Senior Secured Notes, the KBW Senior Secured Fixed-Rate Notes) and (c) €420.0 million principal amount of senior secured floating rate notes due 2018 (the KBW Senior Secured Floating-Rate Notes and together with the KBW Senior Secured Fixed-Rate Notes, the KBW Senior Secured Notes).

-In May 2012, we completed (i) the exchange (the Unitymedia KabelBW Exchange) of (a) 90.9% of the outstanding principal amount of the KBW Senior Notes for an equal amount of UM Senior Exchange Notes (as defined and described below) and (b) 92.5% of the outstanding principal amount of the KBW Senior Secured Notes for an equal amount of UM Senior Secured Exchange Notes (as defined and described below), (ii) the redemption (the Special Optional Redemptions) of the remaining KBW Notes that were not exchanged pursuant to the Unitymedia KabelBW Exchange and (iii) the KBW Fold-in.
-The redemption price with respect to the Special Optional Redemptions was 101% of the applicable principal amount thereof, and such redemptions were initially funded with borrowings under the Unitymedia KabelBW Revolving Credit Facility and the New Unitymedia KabelBW Revolving Credit Facility, each as defined and described below.
-In connection with these transactions, we recognized a loss of €1.1 million representing the difference between the carrying value and redemption price of the debt redeemed pursuant to the Special Optional Redemptions and portions of the notional amounts of the derivative instruments that were originally entered into by the Kabel BW Group in connection with the March 2011 Kabel BW Refinancing were transferred to Unitymedia Hessen and the remaining notional amounts were canceled.
+In May 2012, we completed (i) the exchange (the Unitymedia KabelBW Exchange) of (a) 90.9% of the outstanding principal amount of UM Senior Exchange Notes (as defined and described below) and (b) 92.5% of the outstanding principal amount of the KBW Senior Secured Notes for an equal amount of UM Senior Secured Exchange Notes (as defined and described below), (ii) the redemption (the Special Optional Redemptions) of the remaining KBW Notes that were not exchanged pursuant to the Unitymedia KabelBW Exchange and (iii) the KBW Fold-in.
+The redemption price with respect to the Special Optional Redemptions was 101% of the applicable principal amount thereof, and such redemptions were initially funded with borrowings under the Unitymedia KabelBW Revolving Credit Facilities (as defined and described below).
+In connection with these transactions, we recognized a loss of $\in 1.1$ million representing the difference between the carrying value and redemption price of the debt redeemed pursuant to the Special Optional Redemptions.